SabrineAmri/multimodal_fake_news_detection/README.md

 # **Fake News Detection**

 This repository contains the code for a project focused on **fake news detection**.
-The goal of the project is to classify whether news articles are genuine or fake based on textual data.
+The goal of the project is to classify whether news articles are genuine or fake based on multimodal data.

 ## **Current Features**
 - **Data Preprocessing**: Handles text data preprocessing using NLP techniques (tokenization with BERT).